Roxanne Reid - Africa Addict

 By Roxanne Reid

-There have been a number of instances in the news in recent months of humans behaving badly around wild animals, especially elephants.
-Unfortunately for the humans, their transgressions are captured on video for the rest of us to shake our heads at in disbelief.
-Here's how to stay safe while watching elephants in the wild.
+I’ll bet you’ve seen more than one news report about humans behaving badly around wild animals, especially elephants.
+Unfortunately for the humans, their transgressions are often captured on video for the rest of us to shake our heads at in disbelief.
+Here are some practical tips on how to stay safe while watching elephants in the wild.

-In general, elephants are gentle giants, great mothers and animals who enjoy social interaction and even a bit of fun when there’s water around.
+In general, elephants are gentle giants, great mothers, and animals that enjoy social interaction and even a bit of fun when there’s water around.
 They don’t really want to give humans a hard time, but you have to understand how they think.
-Despite their enormous size they can view you and your vehicle as a threat, which makes them jittery.
+Despite their enormous size, they can view you and your vehicle as a threat, which makes them jittery.
 And five or six tons of jitters is usually bad for an offending human.

-Sightings of elephant, one of the Big Five, are much sought after, but treat them with respect – or else
+Sightings of elephants are much sought after, but treat them with respect – or else

 Basic rules for watching elephants